octo-technology/OpenTezos/docs/michelson/instructions.md

 The `FAILWITH` instruction aborts the execution of the Michelson script by throwing an exception.

-The `FAILWITH` instruction consumes the top element of the stack as parameter (usually a string message).
+The `FAILWITH` instruction consumes the top element of the stack as argument (usually a string message).
 The consumed element must be of a pushable type.
-It is allowed to throw an exception without message by specifying the `UNIT` value.
+It is allowed to throw an exception without message by pushing a `UNIT` value on top of the stack.

 The `FAIL` keyword has been provided as replacement for `UNIT; FAILWITH`.